ikem-krueger/refind-set-default/README.md

 ## Credits

-Idea and logic by Ikem Krueger, script by Google Gemini.
+Concept by Ikem Krueger, implemented with the help of Google Gemini.